Emmotes/ic_spoilers/docs/havilar.md

 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Odd Ones Out Icon](images/havilar/7110.png) **Variant 1: Odd Ones Out** (Complete Area 75)
+> Havilar starts in the formation.
+She can be moved, but not removed.
-> Only every second bench seat can be used.
-The odd ones are right out!
+> Only every second bench slot can be used.
+> Farideh and Mehen can be used despite this restriction.
+They're odd, for sure, but they're family.
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Diamonds Are Forever Icon](images/havilar/7111.png) **Variant 2: Diamonds Are Forever** (Complete Area 125)